jogonzal/connect-test/README.md

 1. Better errors when APIs fail (i.e. no available balance when creating payout)
 2. Add create customer, create subscription and integrate the subscription management page
 3. Add crypto onramp test integration
+4. Account details page should have a header "viewing account details for XYZ, account type etc..."